 In an attempt to explain the irreversible inactivation of Complex II by 3-NP, we treated a sample of Complex II with an excess of 3-NP before crystallization.
-The pattern of density in the dicarboxylate site in crystals from 3-NP - treated protein was dramatically different from that seen in the untreated or OAA-treated enzyme, with the density attributed to the dicarboxylate shrinking and shifting up towards the guanidino group of Arg297.
-Initial attempts to model the density with a free dicarboxylate resulted in strong positive difference density between Arg297 and the ligand unless the Hbonds connecting them were shortened to the dimensions of covalent bonds.
-The density could be fit well by assuming 3-NP fuses with Arg297 to make a ring structure (Figure 4), with loss of two oxygens from that end of 3-NP.
+The pattern of density in the dicarboxylate site in crystals from 3-NP-treated protein was dramatically different from that seen in the untreated or OAA-treated enzyme, with the density attributed to the dicarboxylate shrinking and shifting up toward the guanidino group of Arg.
+Initial attempts to model the density with a free dicarboxylate resulted in strong positive difference density between Arg and the ligand unless the H-bonds connecting them were shortened to the dimensions of covalent bonds.
+The density could be fit well by assuming that 3-NP fuses with Arg to make a ring structure (Fig. 4), with the loss of two oxygens from that end of 3-NP.
 We want to emphasize that this is only a model and that the resolution of the x-ray structure is not high enough to reliably determine the atomic structure.
-Furthermore we are not able to propose a detailed chemical mechanism by which this product would be obtained by reaction of nitropropionate or nitroacrylate with arginine.
-The chemical identity of the adduct and the chemistry leading to its formation is still under investigation.
+Furthermore, we are not able to propose a detailed chemical mechanism by which this product would be obtained by reaction of nitropropionate or nitroacrylate with arginine.
+The chemical identity of the adduct and the chemistry leading to its formation are still under investigation.

-In order to confirm the modification of Arg297 and potentially obtain information about the nature of the adduct, trypsin digestion and LC/MS/MS analyses (37) were carried out on the native and modified protein.
+To confirm the modification of Arg and potentially obtain information about the nature of the adduct, trypsin digestion and liquid chromatography/tandem MS analyses (37) were carried out on the native and modified protein.
 A tryptic peptide present in the treated, but not in the untreated sample, had the mass/charge ratio consistent with a mass of 1200.9 Da, which could be accounted for by the predicted tryptic peptide plus an additional 83 Da.
-Tandem mass spectroscopy (Figure 5) confirmed this sequence, except that in place of R297 was a residue the mass of arginine plus 83 Da.
-This mass is consistent with the adduct depicted in Figure 4, but would also be consistent with one in which the orientation of the 3-NP backbone is reversed or one in which 3-NP undergoes cycloaddition of the guanidino group across the C=C double bond.
-However the latter possibility is not supported by the electron density seen crystallographically, and the second is made unlikely by identification of additional peaks in the tandem mass spectrum of the peptide in question, corresponding to predicted fragments, all containing Arg297, from which a mass of 44 had been lost.
-These are consistent with decarboxylation of the depicted adduct, but can not be readily explained if the ring substituent is a nitromethyl group as in the second scenario.
+Tandem mass spectroscopy (Fig. 5) confirmed this sequence, except that in place of Arg was a residue the mass of arginine plus 83 Da.
+This mass is consistent with the adduct depicted in Fig. 4 but would also be consistent with one in which the orientation of the 3-NP backbone is reversed or one in which 3-NP undergoes cycloaddition of the guanidino group across the C=C double bond.
+However, the latter possibility is not supported by the electron density seen crystallographically, and the second is made unlikely by identification of additional peaks in the tandem mass spectrum of the peptide in question, corresponding to predicted fragments, all containing Arg, from which a mass of 44 Da had been lost.
+These are consistent with decarboxylation of the depicted adduct but cannot be readily explained if the ring substituent is a nitromethyl group as in the second scenario.